jakolandio3/angular-messenger-app/README.md

 2. **Routes** - contains routes for different end-points

+3. **Routes/api/auth** - contains functions for user authentication and mutations including creation and deletion of users

 ### Functions

 _A list of files on the back-end and a sub-list of the functions they contain._